 - A GPA of 3.0 in the Spanish major.

-- A passing score on the New York State Academic Literacy Skills Test (ALST), Educating All Students Test (EAS) or Content Specialty Test - Spanish (CST).
+- A passing score on the Educating All Students Test (EAS) or Content Specialty Test - Spanish (CST) AND an evaluation fo Advanced-Low or higher on ACTFL's Oral Proficiency Interview(OPI).
 (A copy of the test scores must be submitted to your advisor.)

 During the student teaching semester you will register for:

-- EDSE 46500: Student Teaching in Secondary Schools – Spanish (4 credits) (This is a full-time, full-semester, supervised teaching experience in the New York City Public Schools.)
+- EDSE 46300: Student Teaching in Middle and Secondary Schools – Spanish (4 credits) (This is a full-time, full-semester, supervised teaching experience in the New York City Public Schools.)

-- EDSE 46600: Seminar on the Teaching on Spanish and Literacy in Secondary Schools (2 credits)
+- EDSE 46301: Seminar on Student Teaching in Secondary Schools (2 credits)

 To be recommended for certification, teacher candidates must: